FAQ for Faculty

-- How do faculty get students into internships?
+- How can faculty assist students in finding internships?

 - How does Cooperative Education and Internship affect student status?

 - How does Cooperative Education and Internship fit in a student's NDSU schedule?

 - How do students register for Cooperative Education and Internship credits?

 - How many credits will students earn?